lex-isbored/GML-Game/README.md

 ## Controls
 - Move using the arrows
-- fFull screen using F4.
+- Full screen using F4.

+## Versions
+-	V1.0 Created the game, added Player with a temporal Sprite, added movement, added walls which Player can collission with
+-	V1.1 Changed Player's screen, now can toggle full screen, changed the resolution and added a viewport

 I'll add more functions in the future